browserengineering/book/book/visual-effects.md

 next: rendering-architecture
 ...

-In addition to drawing text and color, browsers can apply transparency, clips, transforms, scrolling filters and blend modes.
-These *visual effects* have two characteristics.
-Thhey apply:

-* *after* layout and painting is done, and
-* to large pieces of the DOM---often a whole subtree---and not just one node.

- To implement them, we'll add a new phase of rendering called *compositing*.
-It will go after paint and before drawing.
+Right now our browser can draw text and rectangles of various colors.
+But that's pretty boring!
+Browsers have all sorts of great ways to make content look good on the screen.
+These are called *visual effects*---visual because they affect how it looks, but not functionality per se, or layout.
+Therefore these effects are extensions to the *paint* and *draw* parts of rendering.

 Skia replaces Tkinter
 =====================

 But before we get to how visual effects are implemented, we'll need to upgrade our graphics system.
-While Tkinter was great for painting and handling input, it has no built-in support at all for implementing visual effects.[^tkinter-before-gpu] And just as implementing the details of text rendering or drawing rectangles is outside the scope of this book, so is implementing visual effects---our focus should be on how to represent and
+While Tkinter was great for basic painting and handling input, it has no built-in support at all for implementing many visual effects.[^tkinter-before-gpu] And just as implementing the details of text rendering or drawing rectangles is outside the scope of this book, so is implementing visual effects---our focus should be on how to represent and